-Where market values are not available, fair values have been calculated by discounting future cash flows at prevailing interest and RPI rates sourced from market data (Level 2 inputs).
-In accordance with IFRS 13, an adjustment for non-performance risk has then been made to give the fair value.
+As market values are not available, fair values have been calculated by discounting estimated future cash flows based on observable interest and RPI curves sourced from market data (Level 2 inputs).
+In accordance with IFRS 13, an adjustment for non-performance risk (XVA) has then been made to give the fair value.